 Fishing & Golf

 Anglers will find excellent saltwater fishing with one of the largest fishing fleets on the East Coast at the Carolina Beach Marina, as well as private marinas in Wrightsville Beach.
 Bait and tackle shops are great resources for finding out what’s biting and connecting with available fishing guides.
 The three unique bodies of water in the region – the Cape Fear River, Intracoastal Waterway and Atlantic Ocean – all work together to attract abundant varieties of fish species.
-In addition to inshore, offshore and Gulf Stream fishing charters, there’s surf fishing, a state park marina, three full-service ocean fishing piers and freshwater fishing excursions available.
+In addition to inshore, offshore and Gulf Stream fishing charters, there’s surf fishing, a state park marina, two full-service ocean fishing piers and freshwater fishing excursions available.

 For golfers, Wilmington offers three public courses with different settings, including the Wilmington Municipal Golf Course, a Donald Ross championship 18-hole golf course at affordable prices.
 More than 60 golf courses are located within an hour’s drive.